 “Phillips,” the Chief began, as soon as he had shut the door, “those intrusions over at Calvert seem to have stopped.
 Good work.”

 “Thank you sir,” Phillips said cautiously.
 He wondered why the Chief thought they had stopped, and what he had to do with it.
-Or did he, old spymaster that he was, know more than he let on.
+Or did the Chief, old spymaster that he was, know more than he let on.

 Of course he did.
 There was a file folder on the Chief’s desk.
-He opened it, and gazed at it thoughtfully as he sipped from his coffee mug.
+He opened it, and gazed at it thoughtfully, sipping from his coffee mug.
 “That was very shrewd,” the Chief said, “your idea of checking the handwriting on the intruder’s notes with the Scattergood woman’s letter.
 Very shrewd.”

 “Uh, thank you, sir,” Phillips began, “but actually it was–”

 The Chief interrupted him.
 “I know, I know, it was only a wild guess.
 But Handwriting says they matched perfectly.
-I have their report right here.”
+Their report is right here.”